Winter Activities in Asheville, NC

 The Downtown pinball museum is more than just a static place to show off an impressive collection.
 The museum offers 35 pinball machines that you can play as often as you'd like for one set price, as well as 35 classic video games.
 Open hours vary, so be sure to check the website before you venture, but do note that they are closed on Tuesdays and most holidays.
 Call ahead to find out how busy they are, as the capacity is 60 players.
 However, there is a waiting list you can join: (828) 776-5671.

 Located at 675 Merrimon Avenue, North Asheville.

-Asheville Pizza and Breweryis more than just a great pizza restaurant.
-Within its massive walls is a 150-seat movie theater with tables for dining and an award-winning micro brewery.
-Plus, one side of the building is a game room equipped with classic video games and a giant screen which features family-friendly shows and cartoons.
+Asheville Pizza and Brewery is more than just a great pizza restaurant.
+Within its massive walls is a 150-seat first-run movie theater with tables for dining and an award-winning micro brewery.
+Plus, there's another giant screen which features family-friendly shows and cartoons.
 Phone: (828) 254-1281.

 Asheville Museum of Science

 The science museum features gems and minerals from across the globe, as well as hands-on activities that explore climate change, digging for fossils, plate tectonics, outer space, and more, including the cast of a Teratophoneus Curriei dinosaur.
 Kids will love exploring the Museum with scavenger hunts and other activities.
 You must reserve a timed entry on the website.
 Phone: 828-254-7162.

 Pick up the bus at the LaZoom Room, 76 Biltmore Ave., Asheville.